timescale/docs/use-timescale/services/service-explorer.md

 ## General information

-In the `General information` section of the Explorer, you can see a high-level summary of your TimescaleDB database, including all your hypertables and relational tables.
+In the `General information` section of the Explorer, you can see a high-level summary of your Timescale database, including all your hypertables and relational tables.
 It summarizes your overall compression ratios, and other policy and continuous aggregate data.
-And, if you aren't already using key features like TimescaleDB's native compression, continuous aggregates, or other automation policies and actions, it provides pointers to tutorials and documentation to help you get started.
+And, if you aren't already using key features like Timescale's native compression, continuous aggregates, or other automation policies and actions, it provides pointers to tutorials and documentation to help you get started.